Best Bitcoin ETF in 2026: Which One Should You Buy?

 Tracking error is minimal.
 All spot ETFs track Bitcoin's price within approximately 0.5% annually.
 Performance differences are driven primarily by fee drag and minor operational factors, not manager decisions.

 Custody is a first-class concern.
-Nine of twelve spot Bitcoin ETFs use Coinbase-related custody infrastructure — a concentration that some institutional allocators flag as a risk factor.
+Ten of the twelve spot Bitcoin ETFs use Coinbase-related custody infrastructure — a concentration that some institutional allocators flag as a risk factor.
 Fidelity self-custodies via Fidelity Digital Assets, and VanEck uses Gemini.
 For portfolios where counterparty diversification matters, custody is a meaningful decision variable.

 Compared with buying Bitcoin directly, the ETF wrapper offers brokerage convenience, IRA eligibility, simpler estate planning, and no need to manage private keys.
 The tradeoff: you pay an ongoing expense ratio, you don't control the underlying Bitcoin directly, and you're limited to market-hours trading with no 24/7 access.